 Following the signs to the Mirador (lookout) is a longer, moderate trek up a small mountain near the waterfall for incredible views over the valley below – these two hikes make for a fantastic route.

-In addition to its great hikes, Soroa is also a destination for bird watching, and there are plenty of guides in the area that offer tours and treks to spot some of the area’s hundreds of bird species.
+In addition to its great hikes, Soroa is also a destination for bird watching.
+There are plenty of guides in the area that offer tours and treks to spot some of the area’s hundreds of bird species.

-How to Get to Soroa
+How To Get to Soroa

 Once in Las Terrazas, you can look for a taxi to Soroa for around $8 USD, or look for a shared taxi headed that way, which will be cheaper.
-You can also rent a bike in Las Terrazas to visit Soroa!
+You can also rent a bike in Las Terrazas to visit Soroa.

 Hiking in Vinales, Cuba

-Within the national park area of Viñales, you’re free to wander and follow the hiking routes you’ll find here.
-They don’t tend to be well-marked, but are available for visitor use.
+Within the national park area of Viñales, visitors are free to wander and follow the hiking routes you’ll find here.
+While routes don’t tend to be well-marked in Viñales, they are completely available for visitor use.

 Guides can also often combine a hike with a visit to a tobacco farm – even if you aren’t a smoker, these are fascinating!
-You’ll see and learn about how the tobacco is grown, stored, and sold – and learn a lot about how the government of Cuba manages agriculture along the way.
+You’ll see and learn about how tobacco is grown, stored, and sold – and learn a lot about how the government of Cuba manages agriculture along the way.

-Locals are also always there to help.
+- Remember that locals are also always there to help.
 You may find their first word of advice is to simply hire a local guide – you’ll hear this anywhere you’re hiking in Cuba, but they can help steer you to where you want to go if you persist.

-Make sure you have the gear you’ll need for this hike – nothing special, but make sure to wear dark-colored clothes and shoes, or clothes you don’t mind getting dirty.
+- Make sure you have the gear you’ll need for this hike – nothing special, but make sure to wear dark-colored clothes and shoes, or clothes you don’t mind getting dirty.
 The earth here is super red, and if you’re hit with some mud, it will stain!

-How to Get to Viñales
+How To Get to Viñales

 There are frequent buses leaving from Havana to Viñales from the Havana bus station near Plaza de la Revolución, but make sure to book at least a day in advance, as seats can sometimes sell out in high tourist season.

 You can also find shared taxis leaving from the area around the bus station to Viñales, which normally charge around $25-30 per person.
 Expect to pay at least $75 for a private taxi to Viñales, one way.

-Ciénaga de Zapata
+4. Ciénaga de Zapata

 Located on the southern coast of Cuba, Ciénaga de Zapata is the perfect Cuba hiking destination for wildlife lovers.
-This is a very unique destination for hiking in Cuba – here you’ll see the world’s smallest bird, flamingos, Cuban crocodiles, and much more – and there are some great hikes to see it all.
+This is a very unique destination for hiking in Cuba – here you’ll see everything from the world’s smallest bird, flamingos, Cuban crocodiles, and much more – and there are some great hikes to see it all.